 Drupal is one of the largest open source software projects in the world.
-Thousands of developers write code for it and develop websites or applications on it.
+Thousands of developers write code for it and develop Drupal websites or applications.
 The graphic below will help you understand the work of Drupal’s Security Team better.

 Security and open source bound together

 Drupal’s security process doesn’t need to be accomplished fast and cautiously to further fix the problem before they gain popularity or begin to be widely used.
 But still security and open source are well bound, yet someone who considers that “security by ambiguity” really works may be quite astonished.
 A good recipe for a collapse is concealing behind proprietary licensing or complied code and relying on the fact that no one will pay attention to security flaws.
 Opening your code to the community can ensure in greatly enhanced security because everyone has the ability to find and fix a problem.
 Having thousands of developers in one community increases the benefits, i.e. if anyone fixes a bug, then you have got your bug fixed as well.
 Drupal’s codebase is thoroughly and systematically examined by various security experts from the world’s governments and other big companies.
 They assess Drupal’s secure for their mission-critical applications.